-Homemade products seem to be the biggest trend lately, everything from deodorant to cooking spray!
-I was a little hesitant at first to try any of them– I suppose I preferred to just take the lazy way out and buy all of my familiar products at the store.
+Homemade products, everything from deodorant to cooking spray, can be made at home.
+At first, I was a little hesitant to try any of them– I suppose I preferred to just take the lazy way out and buy all of my familiar products at the store.
 I mean, I just love the smell of Gain!
 I can't give that up, right?

 After doing a ton of research, I actually discovered that most of the popular homemade products are extremely easy to make, require less than 5 ingredients, are a fraction of the cost of commercial products, but most importantly, they're better for you and your health!
 After reading the long list of ingredients in some of the stuff I was buying, I finally decided to give some of these DIY products a try for myself.

 I created a list of some of my favorite homemade products (basically the ones that were easy enough and actually worth the time).
 There were a few popular homemade products that I left off of the list (laundry detergent and dish detergent) because after reading the reviews and trying to find the best recipes, they just didn't seem to hold up or work as well.